adrisec/staff-tester/README.md

 ```

 ### Ubuntu/Debian
-You need to have installed Python 3.0 or higher git
+You need to have installed Python 3.0 or higher and git

 Run this commands to install all requirements: